C*-algebras and Equivalences for C*-correspondences: Abstract

 \section{Abstract}

-We study several notions of shift equivalence for C*- correspondences and the effect that these equivalences have on the corresponding Pimsner dilations.
+We study several notions of shift equivalence for $\ca$- correspondences and the effect that these equivalences have on the corresponding Pimsner dilations.
 Among others, we prove that non- degenerate, regular, full $\ca$-correspondences which are shift equivalent have strong Morita equivalent Pimsner dilations.
 We also establish that the converse may not be true.
 These results settle open problems in the literature.

-In the context of $\ca$-algebras, we prove that if two non-degenera- te, regular, full C*- correspondences are shift equivalent, then their corresponding Cuntz-Pimsner algebras are strong Morita equivalent.
+In the context of $\ca$-algebras, we prove that if two non-degenerate, regular, full $\ca$-correspondences are shift equivalent, then their corresponding Cuntz-Pimsner algebras are strong Morita equivalent.
 This generalizes results of Cuntz and Krieger and Muhly, Tomforde and Pask.
 As a consequence, if two subshifts of finite type are eventually conjugate, then their Cuntz-Krieger algebras are strong Morita equivalent.

-Our results suggest a natural analogue of the Shift Equivalence Problem in the context of C*-correspondences.
+Our results suggest a natural analogue of the Shift Equivalence Problem in the context of $\ca$-correspondences.
 Even though we do not resolve the general Shift Equivalence Problem, we obtain a positive answer for the class of imprimitivity bimodules.